 Nevertheless, the task of being a police officer who has to insert himself into dangerous situations is a very difficult one.
 Each incident has a very different set of circumstances that contribute to its end result.
 And too often there is a deafening silence regarding the role of the perpetrators of the crime in the escalation of such incidents.
 Gross disrespect of police officers and their authority by disobeying instructions or violently resisting legitimate arrest are likely to cause an escalation of tensions that understandably lead to unplanned and unfortunate ends.

-That said, we are being told that certain particular policing incidents that have occurred over the past years are evidence of “systemic racism” (e.g., Michael Brown, Eric Garner, Rayshard Brooks) I would encourage you to read about and carefully examine the video of these altercations.
+That said, we are being told that certain particular policing incidents that have occurred over the past years are evidence of “systemic racism” (e.g., Michael Brown, Eric Garner, Rayshard Brooks), I would encourage you to read about and carefully examine the video of these altercations.
 Certain individuals in certain black communities are concerned about whether or not their lives matter when it comes to police actions in those communities.
 The situation has been presented by some in the extreme, as if the police are out to “kill black people.”
 Other stereotypes depict most police as failing in their duties and that police departments are havens of “systemic racism.”
 But simply because a white officer, in the course of his duties, finds himself in an altercation with a black person, or a black officer in the course of his duties finds himself in an altercation with a white person, this does not mean there is any racist component to the incident.
 Neither should the need for the officer to use overwhelming force to subdue the suspect or criminal be construed as race motivated.
 These officers are charged with engaging those suspected of criminal activity or in the act thereof, and as such will probably have to use significant physical force to apprehend and arrest the perpetrator.
-Race should be immaterial to the criminal circumstance, just as justice is blind.
+Race should be immaterial to the criminal circumstance, just as justice should be blind to the same.
 Individual incidents to which the police are called need to be carefully examined on the basis of their own unique facts.
 Racial prejudice, which goes both ways, and no one denies exists, may or may not be involved in any particular law enforcement incident.
 Each incident has its own details that need to be brought to light and carefully examined so verdicts are rendered that are just and fair.
 And many incidents can be kept from escalating into needless violence if the general rule of respecting and obeying police and those in authority is practiced.
 My point is that surely the mere confrontation between two different races in the enforcement of the law does not necessarily lead to the conclusion that either that officer, the police department or our society is “systemically racist.”

 So what is it about these incidents that warrants the type and extent of lawlessness on behalf of “the protestors?”
 It is indeed difficult to justify the position that the present lawlessness, rebellion, violence and destruction is an effective means by which perceived injustices will be corrected.
-What is it about these isolated interactions between police and criminal suspects that justifies the violent lawlessness in our city streets that we have witnessed in the past months?
+What is it about these isolated interactions between police and criminal suspects that justifies the wanton violent lawlessness in our city streets that we have witnessed in the past months?
 If there is an egregious incident by police officers who are charged with the protection and preservation of the life and livelihood of our citizenry, regardless of the race of the victim, we still need a system of law and the order to prosecute those officers.
 And as discussed above, our governors, mayors, judges and other authorities should uphold law and order.
 That is their duty.
 So even though a person wears a police uniform, if they commit a criminal act, they too need to be brought to justice.

 Will there be justice for George Floyd?
 Officer Derek Chauvin was charged with 2nd degree murder and the others with aiding and abetting murder.
 Our judicial process, which we must let take its course, is, as far as we know, working for justice in this case.
 And we must always be vigilant to maintain a justice system free from prejudice.
 But how does the lawlessness that pervades our nation serve the cause of justice if it undermines law and order?
 Such lawlessness cannot serve the cause of justice, and it only perpetuates more injustice against innocent citizens.
 It deprives many of them of their freedom, safety and livelihoods.
 It is difficult to understand how all that has happened and continues to happen in the aftermath of George Floyd’s death is a legitimate call for justice, especially when “due process” is taking its course against these officers.